-After a lot of trial and error, Ben finally found something to ease the pain and give him his life back: cannabis oil.
+After a lot of trial and error, Ben finally found something to ease the pain and give him his life back: cannabis oil, from marijuana.
 Up until January last year, Ben was receiving medicinal cannabis free-of-charge from woman in North-Adelaide, who had been supplying the drug to many sick patients across Australia.
 That was until police raided her home and seized her equipment and supply.
 Although what Ben was doing was technically illegal, he says it’s the only thing that gave him his life back:

 “I’ve never been high in my life, apart from the side effects of all the totally legal pain medication that I’ve been put on.
 At first, I was really reluctant to try the cannabis oil, because I knew it was a flat out illegal drug, but now I’ll never go back.
 The media, the government and the police make it out to be devil’s drug which it’s absolutely not.
 It’s an incredible medication with so much potential.”